 Penny is a commercial intellectual property lawyer in Australia and New Zealand.
 She has practised for more than 30 years and is a registered patent attorney in both countries.

 Penny enjoys interacting with her local and international clients and getting to know their business issues.
-She is passionate about maximising the value of her clients’ intangible assets.
+She is keen to maximise the value of her clients’ intangible assets.

-Penny has worked for clients in a number of industries, including dairy, food and beverage, wine, education, fashion, energy and FMCG among others.
-She currently acts for successful local companies Z Energy, as well as international companies Harley-Davidson and Novartis, and Australian fashion designer Collette Dinnigan.
+Penny works for public and private sector clients in a range of industries, including food and beverage, information technology, health, wine, education, fashion and textiles, energy, agriculture and FMCG among others.
+She currently acts for successful local companies Z Energy, Jade Software, House of Travel, Contact Energy, Victoria University of Wellington Te Herenga Waka, and Australian fashion designer Collette Dinnigan.

 Penny is a past President of the New Zealand Institute of Patent Attorneys (NZIPA).
-Before joining Baldwins (now AJ Park), Penny worked for 11 years (four of those as a partner) at full-service law firm Kensington Swan, where she headed up the intellectual property team.
+Before joining Baldwins (now AJ Park), Penny worked at law firm Dentons Kensington Swan.
 Penny started her career at AJ Park.

 Penny’s recent industry accolades include being:

-- named a global leader for trade marks by Who’s Who Legal 2020.
+- recommended as a global leader for trade marks and national leader for IP in Australia and New Zealand by Who’s Who Legal 2022.

-Penny loves fashion and design and recently completed a beach house renovation project.
-She enjoys a “big, rich and buttery” Californian chardonnay and the network of colleagues and friends she has established around the world as a result of practising in this field of the law.
+Penny loves fashion, art and interior design.
+She enjoys a 'big, rich, buttery' Californian chardonnay and the network of colleagues and friends she has established around the world throughout her career.

 - Admitted as a Barrister & Solicitor of the High Court of New Zealand